danieldogeanu/next-story/README.md

 - **`compose-prod:recreate:frontend`**: Recreates the frontend service (`ns_nextjs_prod`) with the production profile, forcing recreation and renewing anonymous volumes.

 ### Backend (Strapi) Commands

+These commands need to be run into the `backend` directory:

 - **`develop`**: Runs the Strapi development server.
 - **`start`**: Starts the Strapi application with production server.
 - **`build`**: Builds the Strapi application for production.